 6. If humanity fails to limit global warming to 1.5 °C, as envisaged by the Paris Agreement, additional severe consequences must be expected for humanity and nature at large in many parts of the world (IPCC 2018).

-7. In order to restrict warming to the 1.5 °C limit with high probability, net emissions of greenhouse gases must be swiftly reduced and must, in particular CO2, globally reach zero within the next 20 to 30 years (IPCC 2013, 2018).
+7. In order to restrict warming to the 1.5 °C limit with high probability, emissions of greenhouse gases must be swiftly reduced and particularly net CO2 emissions must, at the global level, reach zero within the next 20 to 30 years (IPCC 2013, 2018).